Time of concentration

-Time of concentration is a concept used in hydrology to measure the response of a watershed to a rain event.
+In hydrology, the time of concentration measures the response of a watershed to a rain event.
 It is defined as the time needed for water to flow from the most remote point in a watershed to the watershed outlet.
 It is a function of the topography, geology, and land use within the watershed.
 A number of methods can be used to calculate time of concentration, including the Kirpich (1940) and NRCS (1997) methods.